 Write your lightbulb moments down as they come to you.

-Across a week/working on other projects, I’d often have great ideas for my DataCamp course.
-When I started writing these down, and they weren’t getting lost, everything got better.
+Across a week/working on other projects, you may often have great ideas for your DataCamp course.

 We're here to help

-The Curriculum Leads and Content Developers each work with between 15 - 20 instructors at the same time, so it’s vitally important that the process is a fun one for the instructor and for us at DataCamp.
+Curriculum Managers and Content Developers each work with between 15 - 20 instructors at the same time, so it’s vitally important that the process is a fun one for the instructor and for us at DataCamp.

 We encourage you to not be a perfectionist but work hard to produce the best content you can.
 We’ll provide you with guidance, and we want to see your best work, but please keep in mind that course development is a very iterative process and takes time and patience.

-If there is anything we can do to improve the instructor experience, please let us know, and we'll do our best to correct course.
+If there is anything we can do to improve the instructor experience, please let us know.